 Are Your Company Drivers Creating Liability Risks?

-Roberta Edwards
+- Roberta Edwards

-• Jul 17, 2024
+- Jul 17, 2024

-• 3 min read
+- 4 min read

 Company Responsibility for Checking Driving Records

-One of the fundamental responsibilities that companies have when their employees drive for business purposes is to ensure that these employees have valid driver's licenses, registrations, insurance, and clean driving records.
-Regularly checking driving records helps companies identify any violations or issues that may affect driving eligibility, ensuring that only qualified and safe drivers are on the road representing the company.
+One of the fundamental responsibilities of companies when their employees drive for business purposes is to ensure that they have valid driver's licenses, registrations, insurance, and clean driving records.

-For example, in industries such as transportation or delivery services where driving is a core part of the job, conducting thorough driving record checks is essential.
-This process may include reviewing past traffic violations, accidents, and the validity of the driver's license.
+Conducting thorough driving record checks is essential when driving is part of the job.
+Regularly checking driving records helps companies identify any violations or issues affecting driving eligibility, ensuring that only qualified and safe drivers are on the road representing the company.
+This process typically includes reviewing past traffic violations, accidents, and the validity of the driver's license.
 By implementing strict protocols for checking driving records, companies can mitigate the risk of accidents, legal liabilities, and reputational damage associated with employing drivers with poor driving histories and behaviors.

 Insurance Company Responsibilities